hashicorp/terraform-provider-azurerm/website/docs/r/user_assigned_identity.markdown

 The following attributes are exported:

 * `id` - The user assigned identity ID.

-* `name` - The name of the user assigned identity.

-* `resource_group_name` - The name of the resource group in which user assigned identity created.

-* `location` - The location/region where the user assigned identity created.

 * `principal_id` - Service Principal ID associated with the user assigned identity.